Skip to main content

 How you'll learn

-As an apprentice, your employer based learning could evolve in some surprising places, such as around a pool table, on a walk, in a community café, or in a multi-agency meeting.
+As an apprentice, your employer-based learning could evolve in some surprising places.
+This could be around a pool table, on a walk, in a community café, or in a multi-agency meeting.

-From Freshers' Week to graduation, you’ll have dedicated one-to-one support from a named lecturer who’s there to guide your progress every step of the way.
+Throughout the course you’ll have dedicated one-to-one support from a tutor who'll be there to guide your progress every step of the way.

 Entry requirements